-You’ve always dreamed of turning your love of playing video games into a career.
-But maybe you doubted your ideal video game design job could exist—or you thought that, if it did, it still wouldn’t be accessible to you outside of your daydreams.
+You’ve always dreamed of turning your love for playing video games into a career, but maybe you doubted that your ideal video game designer job could exist.
+Maybe you thought that if it did exist, it still would not be accessible to you outside of your daydreams.

-The reality is, there are many jobs out there that relate to video game design, from game creation and environment modelling, to animation and more.
-And believe it or not, educational programs that can help you achieve your video game design goals are likely available at a private career college near you.
+The reality is, there are many jobs out there that relate to video game design.
+From game creation and environment modelling, to animation and more.
+Believe it or not, educational programs that can help you achieve your video game design goals are likely available at a private career college near you.

-Here are 4 reasons you should consider enrolling in a Video Game Designer program to become what you’ve always wanted to be—notably, a video game design professional—right now.
+Here are 4 reasons you should consider enrolling in a Video Game Designer program.
+Become what you have always wanted to be—notably, a video game design professional—right now.

 1. Do what you love

-Many people end up in dead-end jobs because they’ve followed someone else’s vision of what they should do or be.
-They’ve become something they never intended, and the daily grind starts to wear them out.
+Many people end up in dead-end jobs because they have followed someone else’s vision of what they should do or be.
+They have become something they never intended, and the daily grind starts to wear them out.

 If you’re a video game enthusiast, imagine putting the passion you feel when you’re playing or thinking about games into your studies as a Video Game Designer student.
 When you’re passionate about something, it’s easier to put your energy towards realizing your goals.
 So, number one on our list of reasons you should pursue a Video Game Designer diploma now is that you’re more likely to succeed in a career you’ll enjoy.